ECecillo/antlr4-datalog/README.md

 # Running the project

-If you simply want to run the project with the actual data used for this project, just run `npm run start` and you should see all the data print in the `main.py`.
+If you simply want to run the project with the actual data used for this project, just run `npm run start` and you should see the output of the provided dl file in `main.py`.

 Now if you want to work or run your own python commands, you can use `npm run dev`.
-This command will put you in the tty terminal of the container and from there you can run any python commands.
+This command will put you in the TTY the container and from there you can run any Python commands.

+For example, you can go to the src directory `cd src/` and then run `python main.py` to do the same thing that `npm run start` does.

 # Generating ANTLR4 parser, visitor

 `antlr4 -Dlanguage=Python3 Datalog.g4` Create just Lexer, and parser.

 `antlr4 -Dlanguage=Python3 -visitor Datalog.g4` : Create Lexer, Parser and visitor to be extended with own implementation.

+## Note

+You might be ask to download a JRE so ANTLR can work properly, just say yes for each question and you should be good to go.

 # Solution pour le problème pour reconnaitre un IDB